ESGF/COG/source/manual/Home_Project_Setup.rst

 page for your node home project.

-For convenience, we have created an example of a generic ESGF Node home page that you are welcome to use as a starting point - see this ESGF Node Home Page Example.
-If you like the example, you can use your browser to view the HTML source, and cut-and-paste the HTML code (between the “START ESGF HOME PAGE EXAMPLE” and “END ESGF HOME PAGE EXAMPLE” lines) into the wiki content of your Node home page.
+For convenience, we have created an example of a generic ESGF Node home page that you are welcome to use as a starting point - see this `ESGF Node Home Page Example <COG/souce.html#Home_Page_Example>`_  If you like the example, you can use your browser to view the HTML source, and cut-and-paste the HTML code (between the “START ESGF HOME PAGE EXAMPLE” and “END ESGF HOME PAGE EXAMPLE” lines) into the wiki content of your Node home page.
 Note that